syne-tune/syne-tune/docs/source/examples.rst

 before being able to use the SageMaker backend.
 More details are provided in `this tutorial <tutorials/basics/basics_backend.html>`__.

+This example can be sped up by using SageMaker managed warm pools, as in `this example <#sagemaker-backend-and-checkpointing>`__.

 SageMaker Backend and Checkpointing
 ===================================